 Procedures involving animal subjects have been approved by the Veterinary Clinical Studies Committees at Utrecht University

 Protocol

+Deleting a shot and revised

-After placing the anesthetized dog on lateral recumbency [1-TXT], through palpation, identify the tip of the greater trochanter, the cranial border of the proximal femur, and the iliac wing [2].
+After placing the anesthetized dog on lateral recumbency [1-TXT], through palpation, Identify the tip of the greater trochanter, the cranial border of the proximal femur, the iliac wing, and the ischiadic tuber.
+Plan the skin incision by drawing a line.
+[2] Perform the Ortolani subluxation test to confirm hip subluxation before making an incision [3].

 WIDE: Establishing shot of dog on a lateral recumbency position on an operating table with talent standing next.
-TXT: Anesthesia: 2-4 mg/kg Propofol
+TXT: Anesthesia: 2-4 mg/kg Propofol This shot was not filmed.

-Talent identifying landmarks through palpation.
+Talent identifying landmarks through palpation and draw the incision line.

+Added shot: Talent performing preoperative Ortolani subluxation test.

 Incise the skin sharply with a surgical knife starting from the cranial dorsal iliac spine.
 Then, turn ventrally along the cranial border of the proximal femur and stop distally to the greater trochanter [1].
 Make an incision through the subcutaneous fat down to the fascia [2].